 Prepping Your Space

-- Decluttering the yard
+- Declutter the yard

-- Cleaning up inside
+- Clean up inside

-- Building permit info for home improvements
+- Building permit information for home improvements

-What an Appraiser Actually Does
+What a Licensed Appraiser Actually Does

 - Create a report based on a visual inspection